imPBH/ProjetSQL-B2/README.md

 For `Lastname`, `Firstname` and `Gender`, they are strings with a limit of 30 chars.\
 The `Age` and `Wage` columns are integer numbers.

-Here is an exemple of a table which uses a foreign key
+Here is an example of a table which uses a foreign key
 ```SQL
 CREATE TABLE IF NOT EXISTS "staff"
 (